trail Junctionin the Carson-Iceberg Wilderness

 During Summertime it sometimes seems as if the trail takes the "long way" around rather than across features such as Golden Canyon.
 True That.

-One look at the quagmire conditions that come with the Spring Thaw will show you why the trail route stays high on the mountain.
-But it makes no sense during Summer.
+One look at the quagmire conditions that come with the Spring Thaw will show you why the trail route stays high on the mountain around the center of both Murray and Golden Canyons.
+But the route that makes sense during Spring makes no sense during Summer.
 Until we wrap our mind around the seasonal cycle here.
 Then the trail makes perfect sense.

 The trails are intentionally designed to loop around areas of early-season wetness.